 You will find fresh Chinese noodles in cellophane-wrapped packages in well-stocked supermarkets, shelved near tofu products, as well as in natural foods stores.

 This delectable stir-fry of delectable napa cabbage, mushrooms and tofu, augmented with Asian noodles goes well with a simple slaw and spring rolls from the freezer section of your natural foods store. more→

 The creamy and flavorful sesame sauce absorbs quickly into the noodles, so if you like your noodles especially saucy, you can make a little extra sauce to add when ready to serve.
 Chinese sesame paste is made from toasted sesame seeds and has a distinctly different flavor from the Middle Eastern sesame tahini.
 This recipe is from Party Vegan: Fabulous, Fun Food for Every Occasion* by Robin Robertson © 2010, John Wiley and Sons. more→

 Here’s a luscious dish of noodles, kale butternut squash, enveloped in a rich peanut sauce.
 If you prefer, you can have all the ingredients heated and serve the dish hot instead of at room temperature.
 Contributed by Bryanna Clark Grogan. more→

-If you like tempeh, you’re sure to enjoy this simple and lively Asian-flavored noodle dish. more→
+If you like tempeh, you’re sure to enjoy this simple and lively Asian-flavored noodle dish, embellished with cabbage and snow peas. more→